-The Council's budget strategy for 2015/16 was approved in February 2015.
+The Council's budget strategy for 2016/17 was approved in February 2016.

-Whether other entities with which the Council has a relationship are subsidiaries, associates or jointly controlled entities - The list of corporate partnerships was reviewed and updated and each was then analysed to determine the nature of the relationship and therefore the proper accounting treatment.
-Of all the partnerships, there was only one, Ipswich Buses Limited, a subsidiary, that requires consolidation in the accounts and the impact is shown in the Group Accounts.
+• Whether other entities with which the Council has a relationship are subsidiaries, associates or jointly controlled entities - The list of corporate partnerships was reviewed and updated and each was then analysed to determine the nature of the relationship and therefore the proper accounting treatment.
+Of all the partnerships, there were only two, Ipswich Buses Limited and Ipswich Borough Assets, both subsidiaries that requires consolidation in the accounts and the impact is shown in the Group Accounts.